singhAmandeep007/Algorithms-and-Data-Structures/README.md

-# JavaScript Algorithms and Data Structures
+# Algorithms and Data Structures

-This repository contains JavaScript based solution to many of the popular algorithms and data structures related problems.
+This repository contains solution to many of the popular algorithms and data structures related problems.

 Each problem has explanations and multiple solutions.